 Once the Study is over, we may only use your Personal Information to contact you in the future if you consented to your interest in being contacted for future research studies.

 What limitations are there on my use of the App?

 By downloading and using the App, you agree that you will not do anything to interfere with or disrupt the operation of the App, will provide only accurate and current information through the App, and will not impersonate anyone else in your use of the App.

 You further agree not to transmit content that you do not have the right to transmit or that infringes the rights of any party, and you agree to use the App in compliance with all applicable laws.
-You understand that the App or portions of it may be subject to patent, copyright, trademark, and other intellectual property protection and that the ownership of software and other intellectual property related to the App, as well the goodwill associated therewith, remains with UNC or its licensors.
-You agree that any improvements or other changes to the App or the Study itself are the sole property of UNC.
+You understand that the App or portions of it may be subject to patent, copyright, trademark, and other intellectual property protection and that the ownership of software and other intellectual property related to the App, as well the goodwill associated therewith, remains with FSU or its licensors.
+You agree that any improvements or other changes to the App or the Study itself are the sole property of FSU.

 Questions or concerns?

 418 Curie Blvd